What is collaboration and why is it important? How is creativity promoted through diverse, multidisciplinary collaboration?

 Let’s look at some examples of open collaboration for generating ideas or refining solutions.

 In an open collaboration, you invite people from inside or outside the organization to generate ideas.
-This can happen before you identify a creative idea to work on or later in the creative process, when you need support to develop your idea into a finished initiative, process or product.
-Open collaboration is characterized by having only a few barriers to entry, allowing anyone interested to contribute and freely share resources, data and ideas.
+This can happen before you identify a creative idea or later in the creative process, when you need support to develop your idea into a finished initiative, process or product.
+Open collaboration is characterized by having few barriers to entry, allowing anyone interested to contribute and freely share resources, data and ideas.
 Contributions are valued based on their quality rather than the contributor’s status and are sometimes compensated financially.

 For instance, crowdsourcing can be a form of open collaboration that can enable other people to support a project (Hossain & Kauranen, 2015).
 Although the term crowdsourcing was only coined in 2006 (Jeff Howe, 2006), the technique has existed for much longer.
 The Toyota logo competition is a good example.
 In 1936, Toyota decided to separate its automotive division and create a new brand identity for it.
 They launched a public competition to design the logo for the new automotive company.
 The contest attracted over 27,000 entries, showcasing a wide range of ideas and creativity from the public.
 The winning entry was a design that stylized the letters of “Toyota” in a way that was both visually appealing and easily recognizable.